The Churchie Emerging Art Prize 2021

 Christopher Bassi

-Christopher Bassi is an Australian artist of Meriam, Yupungathi, and British descent.
-Working with archetypal models of representational painting, his work addresses concepts of cultural identity, alternative genealogies, counter narratives, and speculative worlding within the art historical language of painting.
-Approaching painting as a means of storytelling, with narrative intent akin to literature or poetry, his work sets the stage for history and heritage to become the foundation of a personal cosmology that explores concepts of place, belonging, and the entangling of racial and cultural identities.
-All the while researching the image as socially coded and embedded within historical legacies of western art history.
+Christopher Bassi is an artist of Meriam, Yupungathi, and British descent.
+His work addresses cultural identity, alternative genealogies, counter narratives, and speculative worlding using the traditional language of representational painting.
+Approaching painting as storytelling, with narrative intent akin to literature or poetry, his work sets the stage for history and heritage to become the foundation of a personal cosmology that explores concepts of place, belonging, and the entangling of racial and cultural identities, while researching the image as socially coded and embedded within historical legacies of western art history.

 Leon Russell (Cameron) Black

-Leon Russell (Cameron) Black started to paint in 2017 at the Munupi Art Centre and follows a strong lineage of artists from the Tiwi Islands.
-He exhibited in 2018 and 2019 with his art centre peers and had his first solo exhibition during the 2019 Adelaide Tarnanthi Festival.
-Black was a finalist in the 2021 Telstra National Aboriginal & Torres Strait Islander Art Awards.
+In 2017, Leon Russell (Cameron) Black started to paint at the Munupi Art Centre.
+He follows a strong lineage of artists from the Tiwi Islands.
+In 2018 and 2019, he exhibited with his art-centre peers and he had his first solo exhibition during the 2019 Adelaide Tarnanthi Festival.
+He was a finalist in the 2021 Telstra National Aboriginal and Torres Strait Islander Art Awards.

-Leon Russell (Cameron) Black started to paint in 2017 at the Munupi Art Centre and follows a strong lineage of artists from the Tiwi Islands.
-He exhibited in 2018 and 2019 with his art centre peers and had his first solo exhibition during the 2019 Adelaide Tarnanthi Festival.
-Black was a finalist in the 2021 Telstra National Aboriginal & Torres Strait Islander Art Awards.
+In 2017, Leon Russell (Cameron) Black started to paint at the Munupi Art Centre.
+He follows a strong lineage of artists from the Tiwi Islands.
+In 2018 and 2019, he exhibited with his art-centre peers and he had his first solo exhibition during the 2019 Adelaide Tarnanthi Festival.
+He was a finalist in the 2021 Telstra National Aboriginal and Torres Strait Islander Art Awards.

 Leon Russell (Cameron) Black